Vibe Code Cleanup Cost: What You'll Actually Pay to Fix AI-Generated Code (2026)

 Hire a Professional ($500+)

-- Webhook signature verification: Getting this wrong is worse than not having it, because it creates a false sense of security.
+- Webhook signature verification: Getting this wrong creates a false sense of security, which is worse than not having it at all.

-- Multi-tenant data isolation: If one customer's data could leak to another, this needs expert review.
+- Multi-tenant data isolation: If one customer's data could leak to another, this requires expert review and testing.

-- Authentication and authorization flows: Especially if you are handling payments or sensitive personal data.
+- Authentication and authorization flows: Especially for apps handling payments or sensitive personal data.
+See our broken authentication fix guide for what these issues look like.

-- Database schema redesign: If your current schema cannot support your next 10x of users, a professional can redesign it without data loss.
+- Database schema redesign: If your current schema cannot handle your next 10x of users, a professional can redesign it without losing existing data.

 - Production migration planning: Moving from a broken architecture to a fixed one while keeping the app running for existing users.

-The dividing line: if getting it wrong could expose user data or cost you money, pay for professional help.
-If getting it wrong just means your code is messy but functional, do it yourself.
+The dividing line: if getting it wrong could expose user data or cost you money, pay for help.
+If getting it wrong just means messy code that still functions, do it yourself.

 Cost by Problem Type

-Here is what specific issues cost to fix, based on observed agency rates.
+Here is what specific issues cost to fix, based on observed agency and freelancer rates.

 | Problem | DIY Cost | Professional Cost | Urgency |